rajgoel/course-scientific-programming/01-lecture/slides.md

 - [**Syntax**](https://en.wikipedia.org/wiki/Syntax): the structure, grammar rules, and order of statements and expressions.
 - [**Semantics**](https://en.wikipedia.org/wiki/Semantics):  the meaning or behavior associated with syntactic elements.

-Moreover, most programming languages are designed for specific use cases and have a default assumption on how they are translated to machine code.
+> [!NOTE]
+> Most programming languages have some default assumption influencing the design:
+> - specific application domains,
+> - hardware environments,
+> - varying priorities like performance, safety, or ease of use.

 ---